Emperorj0ker/ClixArt/Maps/README.md

 ## Maps

-How to set up maps for use in Roll20:
+How to setup maps for use in Roll20:

 1. Using the toolbar at the top-left, make sure you have the "Map & Background" layer active:
 ![alt text][logo]